chipsalliance/chisel/docs/src/explanations/probes.md

 To create a read--write probe of a hardware value, use the `RWProbeValue` API.
 To create a read--write probe _type_, use the `RWProbe` API.
-As with read probes, read--write probes are legal types for prots and wires, but not for stateful elements (e.g., registers or memories).
+As with read probes, read--write probes are legal types for ports and wires, but not for stateful elements (e.g., registers or memories).

 As with read probes, read--write probes forward references using the `define`